rambaeharambae/img_drawing_reference_scraper/README.md

             Notes:
             - All files are saved with unique names (date/time + random tail)
             - The history of downloaded URLs can be reset via the menu

-            Logic developer and tester: Hara
+            - Could be ported to Linux\macOS but I don't give a shit Logic developer and tester: Hara
             Developed and wrote the code: ChatGPT